Spatial entanglement between two quantum walkers with exchange symmetric coins: Our settings and results

+Let us consider the anti-symmetric walker states first.
+The general form of a bipartite anti-symmetric state can be written as

-where $\{\ket{a_i}\}$ forms an orthonormal basis.
-With the use of Theorem \ref{t2}, the reduced density matrix of a single walker in Eq.~\eqref{24} can only have rank 2 at most.
+where $\{\ket{a_i}\}$ is a set of vectors that forms an orthonormal basis for the Hilbert space of walker $i$ and $\alpha^{\prime}_{i,j}$ is the corresponding probability amplitude.
+Using Theorem \ref{t2}, the reduced density matrix of a single walker in Eq.\,\ref{24} can only have rank 2 at most.
 In other words, the state is equivalent to a qubit.
-Therefore, only one pair would remain in Eq.~\eqref{24}.
+Therefore, only one pair would remain in Eq.\,\ref{24}.
 Without loss of generality, we choose that pair to be of the form $\frac{1}{\sqrt 2}(\ket{a,b}-\ket{b,a})$.
-This form is equivalent to $\ket{\Psi^-}$, which is the only state that is anti-symmetric, and its reduced density matrix has at most rank 2.
-This explains the reason why we have constant entanglement for $\{\hat{M}_{\uparrow\uparrow},\hat{M}_{\downarrow\downarrow}\}$ post-selection as shown in Fig.~\ref{fig1}(a).
+This form is equivalent to $\ket{\Psi^-}$, which is the only anti-symmetric state whose reduced density matrix has at most rank 2.
+This explains the reason why we always have the same value of spatial entanglement when we post-select the $\ket{\uparrow\uparrow}$ or $\ket{\downarrow\downarrow}$ result, as shown numerically in Fig.\,\ref{fig1}(a).
+Note that, since the entanglement within this whole system stems from the initial Bell state of the coins, this result indicates that the entanglement is totally transferred from the coins to the walkers and this is the maximum achievable value within this setting.

-For $\{\hat{M}_{\uparrow\downarrow},\hat{M}_{\downarrow\uparrow}\}$ post-selection, Theorem \ref{t2} is still satisfied.
-However, the walkers' state has no symmetry because the states of the coins being post-selected are not identical according to Theorem \ref{t1}.
-Therefore, the walkers' state cannot be a Bell state and would not have constant maximum entanglement as in the previous case.
-This is shown by the plot in Fig.~\ref{fig1}(b).